 A major component of recovery is knowing that your home and property have the right fire damage restoration services to ensure that you are safe and protected.

 Miami-area homeowners have the perfect option in the professionals at Total Care Restoration.
 On top of going above and beyond to help our customers, we’re also:

 - 5 Star Rated on Yelp

 - BBB A+ Rated

-This means that we have the skills and expertise to provide quality fire damage restoration services, no matter the nature or extent of the damage.
+We have seen every type of the damage.
 We can also provide you with additional guidance throughout the entire restoration process.